juju/docs/src/en/charms-deploying.md

 Deployed applications usually start with a sane default configuration.
 However, for some applications it may be desirable (and quicker) to configure them at deployment time.
 This can be done whether a charm is deployed from the Charm Store or from a local charm.
-See [Application configuration][charms-config] for more on this.
+See [Configuring applications][charms-config] for more on this.

 ## Deploying to LXD containers